 Activities in Cape Tribulation

-The was no shortage of things to do in Cape Tribulation.
-From guided rainforest walks, wilderness crocodile cruises along the Daintree River, to Jungle Canopy Tours – you can easily fill your days with activities or simply relax in the serene environment of the jungle.
+There was no shortage of things to do in Cape Tribulation.
+From guided walks through the Daintree Rainforest, wilderness crocodile cruises along the Daintree River, to Jungle Canopy Tours, you can easily fill your days with activities or simply relax in the serene environment of the jungle.